miraland-labs/solarti-program-library/SECURITY.md

 1. [Incident Response Process](#process)

 <a name="reporting"></a>
-## Reporting security problems in the Solana Program Library
+## Reporting security problems in the Solarti Program Library

 **DO NOT CREATE A GITHUB ISSUE** to report a security problem.